National Parks Initiative

 Old Faithful is a famous geyser attraction in Yellowstone known for its hot-water eruptions on a consistent schedule.
 Courtesy of NPS

-Yellowstone National Park acquired a plug-in electric vehicle and installed publicly accessible electric vehicle charging stations.
+In 2014, Yellowstone National Park acquired a plug-in electric vehicle and installed publicly accessible electric vehicle charging stations.
 The project supports a broader effort to expand clean transportation options within the Greater Yellowstone Ecosystem.
-The park has already added an electric utility vehicle, hybrid electric vehicles, and a hybrid electric bus to its fleet.
+The park has already added an electric utility vehicle, hybrid electric vehicles, and a hybrid electric bus to its fleet in 2011.
 With help from the Yellowstone-Teton Clean Energy Coalition, the park also enhanced public outreach for idle reduction efforts.